Chahra

 Chahra (Punjabi, Urdu: چاھڑہ, also spelled Chara), is a village in Gujrat District in the Punjab Province of Pakistan.
 Chahra is about 15 km from Gujrat city.

-According to 2017 Census of Pakistan, its population consists of 626 people and 105 households.
-Majority of the people of Chahra belong to the Gujjar caste.
+According to 2017 Census of Pakistan, its population consists of 626 people in 105 households.
+The majority of the population belongs to the Gujjar caste.

 Nearby villages include Malikpur, Kot Bela, Miana Kot and the town of Deona.
-Prominent families from Chahra include late Ch Ghulam Haider and late Haji Mian Abdul Rehman.

 There is a Govt.
 Girls Primary School in the village.